dnstock/nytimes-spelling-bee-live-word-stats/README.md

 ## Usage

-### After installation, the script will automatically display real-time word stats on the Spelling Bee game page!
+### You will automatically see real-time stats on the Spelling Bee game page.
 ![Live Stats Screenshot](assets/live_stats_screenshot.png)

 ### Try hovering over the stats to highlight a specific letter and word count!